-- The classification of land

-District was divided roughly by position alone into the three main classes of bahal, berna and mal.
+17. Both in 1888-89 and at this revision the rice land of Sambalpur The classification of land District was divided roughly by position alone into the three main classes of bahal, berna and mal.
 These stand for the bottoms into which all surface-drainage comes, the dells which run into the bottoms, and the slopes on either side of the bottoms or dells which are terraced into fields which catch surface-drinage coming in a direct line from the unembanked up-lands.
 These were sub-divided into 22 classes.
-Eight others were added for the At, or unembanked up-land on which miscellaneous crops are grown, for the sugarcane fields and for vegetable gardens. - 18.
-These 30 classes proved to be sufficiently scientific and popular to differentiate the fields of the district proper.
+Eight others were added for the At, or unembanked up-land on which miscellaneous crops are grown, for the sugarcane fields and for vegetable gardens.

+18. These 30 classes proved to be sufficiently scientific and popular to Elaboration of position classes. differentiate the fields of the district proper.
 But in Chandarpur tract two new points had to be considered.
 The first was that, although the main position classes of bahal, berna and mal were well enough known to the people under the names of bahra, dhudhia and khar, the first two owing to the general flatness of the tract were found to be very rare.
 Four-fifths of the rice-land was khar or mal, and the subdivision of this into the eight classes used in Sambalpur would not have sufficed to differentiate field from field or village from village.
-To meet this difficulty it was decided to sub-divide the mal into three main classes, these again being sub-divided into 12 to account for the receipt of irrigation and of automatic manuring. - 19.
-The second point of difference lay in the fact that the rice-soil of Sambalpur is practically homogeneous, while in the Chandarpur tract, as in other parts of Bilaspur, there are considerable differences.
+To meet this difficulty it was decided to sub-divide the mal into three main classes, these again being sub-divided into 12 to account for the receipt of irrigation and of automatic manuring.

+19. The second point of difference lay in the fact that the rice-soil of Differentiation of soils.
+Sambalpur is practically homogeneous, while in the Chandarpur tract, as in other parts of Bilaspur, there are considerable differences.
 The red mutasi soil is frequently met with.
 This is an excellent rice-soil, probably better than that of Sambalpur.
 But it was found to be easily possible to value it appropriately by using the sub-divisions of the position classes.
 To the black kanhar soil this device could not be applied since it occurred in the up-land as well as in the rice-land.
 It was therefore necessary to adopt special factors for certain villages in which the kanhar was so good that double cropping was frequent.
 The following table shows the position classes which were used and the factors which were applied to them.